Georgia Internet Sales Tax

 Some items sold via the Internet to Georgia customers may be exempt from sales tax under Georgia law.
 For example, under Section 48-8-3(91) of the sales tax statute, prewritten software delivered electronically is exempt from sales tax.
 More generally, Section 48-8-3 lays out in detail many sales tax exemptions.
-Also, the Georgia Department of Revenue (DOR) has a helpful online document listing many of the most important items exempt from state sales tax.
-Be aware that the document is from 2011 and probably will be updated soon for 2012.
+Also, the Georgia Department of Economic Development has a webpage listing some of the items exempt from state sales tax.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-As online guidance from the DOR states, “Georgia Use Tax is due on all purchases made through the internet . . . when Georgia Sales Tax is not collected by the selling company.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+A DOR FAQ page on sales and use tax states, “Purchases made over the Internet and out-of-state are the most common type of transactions subject to a use tax.”